sendwithus/vic-startup-jobs/README.md

 Note that there is a CI hook that runs after PR creation that checks for any 404s links on this page.
 You can run it manually prior to pushing:
 ```
-python link_checker/check.py
+link_checker/check.sh README.md
 ```
 Running it before pushing up to Github allows you to remove broken job links from the list in addition to updating your own job postings.
+More info on the [associated README](/link_checker/README.md)

 ### Who can post?
 Tech startups with offices in Victoria BC.